Don't miss these great no cost birthday gift ideas that any child would love!

 The Gift of Reading

 My nephews had every toy under the sun so I took some blank cassette tapes and recorded myself reading children's books that I got at the library.
 I also took them to the library and got them each their own library card.
 They loved reading along with the tapes I made and still talk about this now that they're adults.
 I bet they wouldn't remember a store bought toy 20 years later.
+I'm sure you could do the same thing today recording it on your laptop and saving it on a CD.

 There are thousands of recipes online.
 One should match the ingredients you have on hand.
 Throw in some creative utensils you have laying around like plastic knives and forks, cookie cutters, even lids for cutters and patterns.
 My nieces and nephews love this.
 Store it all in a shoebox covered in pretty paper.
 I like to color my dough with colored drink mix packets.